 Securities lending of holdings under the public sector purchase programme (PSPP)

 Securities lending is lending of securities by one party to another, which requires that the borrower provides the lender with collateral.
 The latter can be either in form of cash or non-cash securities and of value equal to or greater than the loaned securities.
 As payment of the loan, the parties negotiate a fee, quoted as a percentage of the value of the loaned securities, calculated on an annual basis.
 For the time in which the security is loaned, the title of ownership is transferred from the lender to the borrower.
-Key lenders of securities include central banks, mutual funds, insurance companies, pension plans and other institutions with large investment portfolios.
+Key lenders of securities include central banks, mutual funds, insurance companies, pension funds and other institutions with large investment portfolios.
 Borrowers usually consist of market makers, who are required to maintain two-sided quotes (bid and ask) for securities and thereby need to ensure there is a buyer for every sell order and a seller for every buy order at any time.

 PSPP securities lending